Danish

 Fun Facts

-- The name Danish is relatively rare as a given name in Australia, often used to denote cultural pride or heritage.
+• The name Danish is occasionally used as a given name in Australia, particularly among those with Danish ancestry or cultural interest.

 Personality Traits